Response Theory of the Electron-Phonon Coupling: Effective electron interaction mediated by phonons

 In order to apply the machinery of both classical and quantum field theory to the elastic solid formed by the nuclei, we consider in this subsection the displacement field in the thermodynamic {\itshape and} continuum limit (see Apps.~\ref{app_thLim}--\ref{app_comblim}).
 Thus, we consider

 with $\vec x$ ranging in the three-dimensional continuous space $\mathbb R^3$.
 This formulation will simplify several formulae, although in principle, (quantum) field theory can be formulated for a finite crystal as well.
-Classical field theory on its side is best formulated in terms of a classical action,
+Classical field theory, for its part, is best formulated in terms of a classical action,

 In the case of an elastic solid, we assume the Lagrangrean to be given by the difference of the kinetic and the potential energy,

 which is analogous to point-particle mechanics (see e.g.~\cite[Chap.~2]{Goldstein}).
 Correspondingly, the kinetic energy functional is given by (cf.~\cite[Sec.~11.1]{FungTong})